aya02200220/JAVA/CLI-Project/README.md

 If your answer doesn't mach the secret number, you are attacked by the monster and receive random damage depending on the monster's level.

 4.)
-If the answer is not much to the secret number, you will be given a hint.
+If the answer is not match the secret number, you will be given a hint.

 - "Hits" are the matching digits on their right positions.
 - "Blows" are those on different positions.